WendellAdriel/laravel-exa/README.md

 ### Support

 * `Formatter` - Class that provides common values in constants and methods to format data in your application.
-* `Paginator` - Class that provides ways of manual paginating data.
+* `Datatable` - Class that provides functions for manual paginating, sorting and filtering data.
 * `ChangeActions` - Enum used by the `LogChanges` Trait.
 * `SortOptions` - Enum for the sort order used by the `DatatableDTO`.